-A digital marketing freelancer is someone who uses their skills in digital marketing in a remote capacity.
-Generally, a digital marketing freelancer will be accomplished in a few different types of marketing, as well as the work that it takes to run their own business (invoicing, filing business taxes, generating leads)
+A freelance digital marketer is a professional who uses their skills in digital marketing in a remote capacity.
+Generally, a digital marketing freelancer will be accomplished in a few different types of marketing techniques, as well as the work that it takes to run their own business (invoicing, filing business taxes, and generating leads).

 Here are some of the activities that fall to a digital marketer, to give you a better idea of the day-to-day:

 - Develop a digital marketing strategy

 - Generate blog content to communicate stories to target audience

 - Develop promotional materials and graphics